You've decided to get married

 How much does it all cost?

-- The church fee is £250 however a reduction may be possible for particular circumstances e.g. low income.
-This can be discussed, in confidence, with the Rector.
+- The church fee is £250 although this fee is waived for communicant members of the congregation.
+There may also be a reduction in this fee depending on a couples particular circumstances e.g. low income.
+This can be discussed, in complete confidence, with the Rector.

 - There is a fee for the Organist.
 This fee is currently set by 'The Scottish Federation of Organists' at £80.